benthepoet/c-sexpr-parser/README.md

 ## Known Issues
 * The parser is not capable of reading escaped characters in strings.
 I have no plans to address to this as my use case does not require this feature.
-* The parser doesn't know how to handle empty strings.